 It is because they are continually mirroring each other’s facial expressions.
-Which over time, builds muscle definition in the same areas of the face.
+Eventually, they will build muscle patterns in the same areas of the face.

 Couples who don’t look similar can appear similar in a photograph because they use the same smile.

-Psychologist John Gottman discovered that marriages are more likely to fail when one partner does not mirror the other’s expressions of happiness.
+In addition, according to psychologist John Gottman, marriages are more likely to fail when partners mirror the expressions of contempt.

-Contempt behaviour affects the smiling partner even when they are not consciously aware of what is happening.
+Contempt behavior affects the smiling partner even when unaware of what is happening.

-It is essential for couples to mirror expressions of happiness.
+So couples need to mirror expressions of happiness.
 It is a reliable indicator that the marriage will last for years.

 How to spot a fake smile